How did we begin?

 Where did the idea for the Councils originally come from?

-Other influences include the Cyberposium conference, which Phil co-chaired at Harvard Business School in 1998, the McKinsey Internet Forum, which Phil worked on that same year and a private group of CEOs that Phil spoke to in Kohler, Wisconsin where he met Jake Peters and Liz Uhlein of Uline (and Jake subsequently was one of the founding members of the Councils).
+Other influences include the Cyberposium conference, which Phyl co-chaired at Harvard Business School in 1998, the McKinsey Internet Forum, which Phyl worked on that same year and a private council of CEOs that Phil spoke to in Kohler, Wisconsin where they met Jake Peters and Liz Uhlein of Uline (and Jake subsequently was one of the founding members of the Councils).

-Phil talks more about the superpower of being open, vulnerable and willing to ask for help in this Harvard Business Review article, “Who Can Help the CEO?” and in his recent TEDx talk.
-He also talks at length about why companies do and do not include their customers (and essentially why they do or do not ask their customers for help) in his book, Customers Included.
+Phyl talks more about the power of mutual support groups and the superpower of being open, vulnerable and willing to ask for help in their 2022 book, Never Search Alone, the Harvard Business Review article, “Who Can Help the CEO?” and in a TEDx talk.
+Phyl also talks at length about why companies do and do not include their customers (and essentially why they do or do not ask their customers for help) in the book, Customers Included.